 Your freezer’s red light or high temperature alarm will turn on when it is not cold enough.
-This means the freezer is not be suitable for storing frozen food until the light has turned off.
+This means the current temperature in the freezer is not suitable for storing frozen food until the light has turned off.
 See if one of the following will solve the problem.

 Give your newly installed appliance time to cool down

 The high temperature alarm or the red light indicator will be on when your freezer is connected to the mains for the first time.
 This means that the temperature inside your appliance is still too warm.
 Keep your freezer door closed and the light will go out in a few hours.

 Your freezer will take longer to stabilise its inner temperature when it is loaded with hot food.
 Wait for the food to cool down before putting it into the appliance.